Arobaczewski/Arobaczewski/README.md

 - ⚡ **Rapid learning ability** with a proven track record of mastering new technologies quickly
 - 🛠️ **Production experience** building apps that are actively used in real businesses

-I'm not just learning to code—I'm building solutions that matter.
+I'm not just learning to code, I'm building solutions that matter.

 ---